From Idea to First Paying Customers in 3 Weeks

 - Guest communication tools

-Our designer delivered wireframes within 48 hours.
+Wireframes were delivered within 48 hours.
 The founder approved with minor tweaks the next day.

 Week 2: Core Development (Days 6–12)

-- Developer 1: Authentication, user onboarding, Stripe subscription setup, and the dashboard layout
+- Workstream A — Identity + billing: Authentication, user onboarding, Stripe subscription setup, dashboard layout

-- Developer 2: Calendar engine, iCal sync logic, booking CRUD, and the availability conflict detection
+- Workstream B — Domain logic: Calendar engine, iCal sync logic, booking CRUD, availability conflict detection

-We used Supabase for the backend — authentication, database, and real-time subscriptions out of the box.
-This let us skip weeks of backend boilerplate and focus on the actual product logic.
+The reference architecture uses Supabase for the backend — authentication, database, and real-time subscriptions out of the box.
+That skipped weeks of backend boilerplate and concentrated effort on actual product logic.

-Daily 15-minute standups kept us aligned.
+Daily 15-minute progress checks kept the Architect and founder aligned.
 The founder could see progress in a staging environment from day 1.

 Week 3: Polish + Launch (Days 13–21)